razielgdn/risingembeddedmx/contents/_projects/en/3-embedded-topics/embedded-questions-en.md

    - **Machine cycle**: It's the time needed to complete an instruction, which may require multiple clock cycles, depending on the instruction and architecture.

 5. **What does it mean for a microcontroller to be *big endian*?**
    A **big endian** microcontroller stores data in memory by placing the most significant byte (MSB) at the lowest address.
    For example, the value 0x1234 is stored as 12 34.
 It's common in some network architectures.
+In my projects.
-In my projects, I've worked with STM32, which is **little endian**, but I understand **big endian** for protocols like CAN.
+   I've worked with STM32, which is **little endian**, but I understand **big endian** for protocols like CAN.

 6. **What does it mean for a processor to be *little endian*?**
    A **little endian** processor stores data by placing the least significant byte (LSB) at the lowest address.
    For example, 0x1234 is stored as 34 12.
 It's typical in ARM Cortex-M and x86.
 In my STM32 projects, I use **little endian** to access registers and data, ensuring correct order in reads/writes.

 7. **What is a *processor*?**
    A processor is an electronic circuit that executes program instructions, performing arithmetic, logical, and control operations.
 In embedded systems, it's the core of a microcontroller.